 In addition, HR should use gender-neutral and age-neutral terms when posting job advertisements as part of HR's recruiting process to avoid unnecessarily limiting the potential range of applicants.

 This holds true with the use of social media as well.
 While providing new avenues for recruitment, these sites also can provide new discrimination traps for unwary employers that access information about protected characteristics.

-Trends: California, Illinois, Maryland and Michigan are among the several states that have recently passed laws prohibiting employers from asking job applicants for their social media passwords.
+Trends: California, Illinois, Maryland and Michigan are among the many states that have passed laws prohibiting employers from asking job applicants for their social media passwords.
 Federal legislation has been proposed to ban this practice, and other states are looking into similar measures.

 Author: David B. Weisenfeld, JD, Legal Editor

 In-depth review of the spectrum of Illinois employment law requirements HR must follow with respect to interviewing and selecting job candidates.